 ADVERTISING

-Innovative robotics laboratory opened-research on AI and motor skills
+Innovative robotics lab opens – research on AI and motor skills

-The Technical University of Darmstadt has expanded its research portfolio with the state -of -the -art humanoid robot.
-He is one of only six worldwide and the only one of its kind in Germany.
-The 1.75 meter tall and 95 kilogram robot was specially acquired for research on motor skills, artificial intelligence and human-robot interaction.
+The Technical University of Darmstadt has expanded its research portfolio with the addition of the state-of-the-art humanoid robot TALOS.
+It is one of only six such robots worldwide and the only one of its kind in Germany.
+The 1.75-meter-tall and 95-kilogram robot was acquired specifically for research into motor skills, artificial intelligence, and human-robot interaction.

-As the TU Darmstadt reports in a press release, Taslos is used in the newly founded laboratory for humanoid robotics in the field for intelligent autonomous systems under the direction of Professor Jan Peters.
-Laboratory manager Dr. Oleg Arenz emphasizes:
+As TU Darmstadt announced in a press release, TALOS will be used in the newly founded Laboratory for Humanoid Robotics at the Chair of Intelligent Autonomous Systems, headed by Professor Jan Peters.
+Laboratory director Dr. Oleg Arenz emphasizes:

-"Thanks to its versatility, we can explore the interaction of hardware engineering engine control and abstract thinking through artificial intelligence in detail."
+"Thanks to its versatility, we can explore in detail the interplay between hardware-level motor control and abstract thinking through artificial intelligence."

-In addition to the area of intelligent autonomous systems, other institutes from the university are involved:
+In addition to the Department of Intelligent Autonomous Systems, other institutes of the university are involved:

-- Simulation, system optimization and robotics (Prof. Oskar from Stryk)
+- Simulation, system optimization and robotics (Prof. Oskar von Stryk)

 - Interactive Robot Perception & Learning (Prof. Georgia Chalvatzaki)